 This converted outdoor water heater is for OUTDOOR installation only.

 A DANGER

-DO NOT install this water heater indoors or in a confined space.
+DO NOT install the outdoor conversion kit indoors or in a confined space.
 It is designed for outdoor installation only.
 Any other type of installation will result in death or serious personal injury.